- Live Rates

 In 2021, the FHA loan limit for Portland, Oregon is $517,500 for a single-family property.
 The median home value in the city is now catching up to that figure.
 This article will outline how FHA loan limits compare with home prices in Portland.

 Federal Housing Administration (FHA) home loans are a popular financing option with some Portland home buyers, particularly those seeking a low-down-payment mortgage product.
 These government-insured loans offer flexible qualification criteria for borrowers and down payments as low as 3.5%.

 There are limits to how much you can borrow when using an FHA loan to buy a house in Portland, or anywhere else in Oregon.
 For the calendar year 2021, the FHA loan limit for Portland is $517,500.
-That number is higher than the median home price in Portland, which was around $487,177 as of December 2020, giving homebuyers plenty of wiggle room.
+That number is higher than the median home price in Portland, which was around $536,921 as of June 2021, which means homebuyers may find many homes more expensive than the 2021 loan limit threshold.

 Where do these limits come from, and how might they affect you as a borrower?